iBz-04/Seeker-o1/seeker_o1/core/README.md

-# Anus Core Module
+# Seeker-o1 Core Module

-This module contains the core functionality of the Anus AI agent system, including:
+This module contains the core functionality of the Seeker-o1 AI agent system, including:

 - Agent Orchestration System
 - Task Planning and Execution Framework